GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 ![Converting Google Document to Markdown](../../docs/images/GDI-SOP0007_5-doc-to-md.png)

 3. Manually **inspect that the markdown file complies with the [Style and Format guide for GDI SOPs](../../docs/GDI-SOP_style-guide.md)**.
-Some **format changes** may be due depending on the document, especially if it was drafted originally in Google Drive.
-These changes should not affect the content that was reviewed and authorized previously, just the format.
+Some **format changes** may be necessary depending on the document, especially if it was drafted originally in Google Drive.
+These changes should not affect the content that was reviewed and authorised previously, just the format.

 At this point, **assign an accession to the new SOP**.
 This includes modifying both the SOP's filename and metadata table inside it.
 See the [accessioning guide](../../docs/GDI-SOP_sop-accessioning.md#file-naming-conventions) on how to.
 This accession should be unique, and thus you shall check what the existing accessions are at the [SOP Index table](../README.md), and other incoming accessions in open PRs (from other SOPs also in development).